zSnout/zSnout.com/src/views/language/index.md

 to act on (an object), write "verb subject <WordLink word="a" /> target."
 For example, "<WordLink word="kali" /> <WordLink word="sowo" /> {{}}
 <WordLink word="a" /> <WordLink word="kato" />." means "A dog greets a cat."

+There is no tense specified on verbs by default.
+While it is usually inferred by context, a _ki_ clause can be used to explicitly specify the time.

 ## Numbers